IBM/bamoe-university/docs/guided_exercises/03c_CICD/introduction.md

     ![Anonymous Access](../99_images/business_automation/cicd/anonymous-access.png "Enable Anonymous Access"){:width=50%}

-1. Now that the repository is ready to be configured, we are going to create a mirror of the {{ product.maven }} so that we can pull resources through the proxy instead of direct.
+1. Now that the repository is ready to be configured, we are going to create a mirror of the {{ product.legacymaven }} so that we can pull resources through the proxy instead of direct.
 To do this, click the Gear icon (:octicons-gear-16:) to open the settings screen.
     ![Nexus Settings](../99_images/business_automation/cicd/settings-nexus.png "Open the settings screen")

 1. From here click `Repositories` to view the current repositories and also to be able to create another.
     ![Click Repositories](../99_images/business_automation/cicd/open-repos.png "Open Repositories")

 1. Here you will see a list of default repositorues.
-By default, Nexus will include the connection to _Maven_Central_, but we'd also like to add the {{ product.maven }} connection to pull the resources from this repository.
+By default, Nexus will include the connection to _Maven_Central_, but we'd also like to add the {{ product.legacymaven }} connection to pull the resources from this repository.
 To do so, click `Create Repository` to build a new repository.
     ![Create Repository](../99_images/business_automation/cicd/create-repository.png "Click Create Repository")

 1. Scroll down and we're going to create a `maven2 (proxy)`.
-The reason we're doing a proxy is that we're going to allow our repository to reach out to the {{ product.maven }} to retrieve artifacts it does not already have, but if it has previously pulled them, will be stored in the Nexus repository's cache.
+The reason we're doing a proxy is that we're going to allow our repository to reach out to the {{ product.legacymaven }} to retrieve artifacts it does not already have, but if it has previously pulled them, will be stored in the Nexus repository's cache.
 This way if there are new releases, you can pull as required, but are not taking the entire repository as required.
     ![Maven2 Proxy](../99_images/business_automation/cicd/maven2-proxy.png "Click maven2 (proxy)")

 1. On the form that opens, you will add the following information (the name red_hat_ga needs to be exact to match the lab expectations):